chibiboba/JS-120/aaaa Notes/Lesson 1 Notes.md

   };
   ```

 - One way to automate the creation of objects is to use the **factory function** (aka object factory) pattern.

-A factory function returns an object with a particular set of methods and properties.
+  - A factory function returns an object with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them arguments.
+  - Object factories, or factory functions (also called the *Factory Object Creation Pattern*), provide a simple way to create related objects based on a predefined template
   - Returns objects that represent data of a specific type.
   - It reuses code

 - One **object factory** can reuse another object factory by mixing the object returned by another factory function into itself by using `Object.assign`

 ------